-Now, new potatoes are a spring-summer thing, at least here in Slovenia and they aren’t really accessible during the colder months.
-If you’re in a similar situation, it shouldn’t stop you from making this dish, because you can easily use other types of potatoes.
+Now, new potatoes are a spring-summer thing, at least here in Slovenia.
+They aren’t really accessible during the colder months.
+If you’re in a similar situation, it shouldn’t stop you from making this dish.
+Because you can easily use other types of potatoes.
 And I do, when I’m making this in the fall-winter season.
 Personally I love yellow potatoes, but use whatever you can find.
 The one thing that I do with with bigger, older varieties of potatoes is that I peel them.

 With or without skins?

 This seems to be an eternal question with potatoes.
 My uncle swears you should never peel them, while I usually do and my mom always did as well.
-The only exception are the new potatoes, but as I said, if you’re using other varieties with thicker skins, I recommend peeling the potatoes before you proceed with the recipe.
+The only exception are the new potatoes.
+If you’re using other varieties with thicker skins, I recommend peeling the potatoes before you proceed with the recipe.

 Once you have the potatoes ready, everything else is super simple.
 I use olive oil (extra virgin) for baking these, but something like sunflower oil is just as perfect.
 As for seasonings, I like a simple sprinkling of sea salt.
 That is all this recipe requires from you, because you will be adding other toppings.
-You can definitely add other spices and herbs, like rosemary or Mediterranean herb mix, paprika or garlic powder, and so on, if you wish.
+You can definitely add other spices and herbs.
+Such as rosemary or a Mediterranean herb mix, paprika or garlic powder, and so on, if you wish.

 Okay what about arugula and beets?